 This is the second instalment on Item Card fields.
 This post will cover the ‘Replenishment’ tab.
-If you missed the first post covering the ‘Item’, ‘Inventory’ and ‘Costs & Posting’ tabs, click here.
+Make sure to read the first post covering the ‘Item’, ‘Inventory’ and ‘Costs & Posting’ tabs before this one.
 The Replenishment tab and the Planning tab are two of the most jam-packed tabs and so are worthy of their own posts.

-Firstly you can see this tab is broken up into three parts, being ‘Purchase’, ‘Production’ and ‘Assembly’.
+On the Item Card, you can see the Replenishment tab is broken up into three parts, being ‘Purchase’, ‘Production’ and ‘Assembly’.
 Before that however, there are two fields that aren’t tied to one of these subsections.
 The first of which is ‘Replenishment System’.

 The Replenishment System refers to how you are going to get the Item into your system.
 You can have this either set to ‘Purchase’, ‘Prod.
 Order’ or ‘Assembly’.
 This is important to note as what you set here will determine which fields the system looks at below.
 For example, if I have the Replenishment System set to Prod.
 Order, I could have my Vendor No. set to whoever, but it won’t matter as the system is looking for the fields in the Production subsection.